tremorris1999/EWU-CSCD379-2022-Spring/Assignment5.md

 ## Extra Credit

-- Find a bug in the application, create an issue, submit a pull request against the issue.
+- Find a bug in the application, create an issue, submit a pull request against the issue
+- Add the ability to sign up for an account by inputting an email and password
+- Allow the user to elevate their level of privelage by inputting a secret phrase